 Buying an old property – look out for these seven hidden costs

-Affordable old buildings are highly sought after.
-But it is important to take a close look at older properties and not rush into signing a contract under time pressure.
-What you need to consider aside from location, price, and character when buying an old property – so you can turn an old house into your dream home.
+Affordable old buildings are highly sought after, but it is important to take a close look at older properties and not rush into signing a contract under time pressure.
+What you need to consider apart from location, price, and character when buying an old property – so you can turn an old house into your dream home.

 1. Is the old building structurally sound?

-A modern kitchen and lovely paint job is not of much use if the structure of an older property isn't sound.
+A modern kitchen and lovely paint job are not much use if the structure of an older property isn't sound.
 Such a house can quickly turn into a nightmare and become very costly.
-Therefore, if you want to buy an old property, you should pay particular attention to the external walls and roof.
+Therefore, if you want to buy an old property, you should pay particular attention to the external walls and roof during the viewing.